dustinlyons/nixos-config/README.md

 # Overview
 Hey, you made it!
 Welcome. 🤓

-This Nix configuration runs on MacOS, NixOS, or both simultaneously.
-It's also a good example of a MacOS Nix flake.
+Nix is a powerful package manager for Linux and Unix systems that ensures reproducible, declarative, and reliable software management.
+This repository contains configuration that runs on MacOS, NixOS, or both simultaneously.
+It's also a good example of a MacOS Nix [flake](https://zero-to-nix.com/concepts/flakes).

 I use this daily on my 🧑🏻‍💻 M1 Macbook Pro and an x86 PC in my home office.
 It also runs as a VM on your Mac.
+Others have reported that it's working for them too.

-Check out the starter templates below to get started!
+Check out the starter templates and step-by-step commands below to get started!

 ## Table of Contents
 - [Nix for MacOS + NixOS](#nix-for-macos--nixos)